-2. Cloud Workload Protection (CWP, or CWPP)
+2. Cloud Workload Protection (CWP or CWPP)

 3. Configuration Security Posture Management (CSPM)

-Fortunately, the Center for Internet Security (CIS) publishes benchmarks for the secure configuration of cloud resources, so an organization can compare their security posture to these best practices at any given moment.
+When cloud storage services containing sensitive corporate data are misconfigured, it can inadvertently expose that data to unauthorized eyes.
+Fortunately, the Center for Internet Security (CIS) publishes benchmarks for the secure configuration of cloud resources so organizations can compare their security posture to proven best practices at any given time.

 4. Cloud Access Security Broker (CASB)

 A CASB is a security solution providing additional visibility and control over cloud services.